 No matter your level of experience, Silver Lake Resort and Campgrounds has you covered, from helping to pitch a tent or renting a cabin and loads of options in between.

 Fedoras are optional as you take on the role of archaeologist at the Indianapolis Children’s Museum – an absolute must when you visit Indianapolis.

 It’s almost as Up North as you can be when you travel to Marquette and make sure to stop by Kitch-Iti-Kipi as well.

 Indulge with a Yummi Bunni in Fort Wayne.

-Marvel at the majesty of Niagara Falls, but also make sure to take time to check out the surrounding regions which has a whole host of family friendly activities.
+Marvel at the majesty of Niagara Falls.
+Make sure to also take time to check out the surrounding regions, filled with family-friendly activities.

 Celebrate all things cherry in Traverse City, home of the National Cherry Festival every July.

-Get the inside tips from other Michigan families about where they to unplug and go camping.
+Get the inside tips from other Michigan families about where they go to unplug and go camping.